Doramagic Project Pack · Human Manual

 Source-linked risks stay visible on the manual page so the preview does not read like a recommendation.

-medium Installation risk requires verification
+high Installation risk requires verification

 May increase setup, validation, or first-run risk for the user.

-medium Configuration risk requires verification
+high Configuration risk requires verification

 May increase setup, validation, or first-run risk for the user.

-medium Capability evidence risk requires verification
+high Maintenance risk requires verification

 May increase setup, validation, or first-run risk for the user.

-medium Maintenance risk requires verification
+high Security or permission risk requires verification

 May increase setup, validation, or first-run risk for the user.